 As A Level Results Day fast approaches, student (and parent) anxiety levels are starting to creep upwards again!
-Whilst Universities may make a greater number of reduced offers this year due to the challenges of the last two academic years, there will still be students who feel disappointed with their results or may need to reconsider their plans.
+Whilst Universities may make a greater number of reduced offers this year due to the challenges of the last few academic years, there will still be students who feel disappointed with their results or may need to reconsider their plans.
 For those families, here’s our advice on how you can ease the trauma of Results Day and some of the main options available to students who miss their grades.

 Have a Plan B!